 While I am crazy for Muguet Cologne‘s topnotes, it’s the drydown that really has me under its spell.
 The patchouli and oakmoss are blended to perfection and compliment each other so well.
 Both are known to be strong and at times overbearing, but this diad melds the smoky green-musk of oakmoss and the rich sweet/spicy balsamic quality of patchouli into an alluring blend that compliments the floral muguet backdrop.

 If it’s not completely apparent by now, yes, I am totally in love with both of these fragrances and give them my highest recommendation.
-The thing is though, they are extremely limited edition, so be quick on your feet if you want some.
+The thing is though, they are extremely limited edition, (Muguet Cologne is now permanent) so be quick on your feet if you want some.
 The pricing and availability information is available now on the DSH Perfumes website.

 I want to personally thank Dawn for her willingness to create these perfumes for this blogging event.
 I am humbled and completely blown away by what she has created.
 I also want to thank all of the participating bloggers (listed below) and hope you all will take the time to read their May Day Muguet thoughts.

 Because of its name, and the fact that this perfume was created for the holidays, I expected something familiar, like a yuletide blend of incense, spruce, and spice.
 Three Kings is definitely no such thing, but so much more.
 And what a pleasure it is when preconceived notions are dispelled, especially when something more interesting awaits.